ChuhaBilli/BookStoreAPIAutomation/README.md

 2. Both +ve and -ve scenarios has been added to test the APIs.
 3. Validations are added for status codes, data in response payload, headers and errors.
 4. Chaining has been done where the response of containing the token is further used of authentication.
-5. Tags like sanity, regression, error are using in the test cases to provide for flexible execution using cucumber.
+5. Tags like @sanity, @regression, @error are using in the test cases to provide for flexible execution using cucumber.
+Can be run via maven command using parameter -Dcucumber.filter.tags="@yourtag"
-6. CI-CD config file provisioned, which needs to be updated based on the actual environment available.
-7. Different configuration file for different environment was provided, seperate files were provided as the project develops the list of variables increases and becomes complex to be mainted in a single file.
+6. Test execution environment(dev, qa, uat) can be passed from command line while execution, with qa being default environment.
+Different configuration file for different environment (dev, qa, uat) was provided, seperate files were provided as the project develops the list of variables increases and becomes complex to be mainted in a single file.
+7. Logging using slf4j.
+7. CI-CD config file provisioned, which needs to be updated based on the actual environment available.

 **Future scope of work planned (which were not complete due to time constriant.)**